anpaul7/nuodb-operator/README.md

 oc adm policy add-scc-to-user privileged system:serviceaccount:$OPERATOR_NAMESPACE:insights-server-release-logstash
 ```

-## Configure NuoDB Insights Visual Monitor
+## About NuoDB Insights Visual Monitor

 ![](https://www.nuodb.com/sites/default/files/nuodb-insights.png)

 Optionally deploy the NuoDB Insights visual monitoring tool **(recommended)**.
 NuoDB Insights is a powerful database monitoring tool that can greatly aid in visualizing database workload and resource consumption.
-For more information about the benefits of Insights, and data privacy when using `HOSTED`, please refer to the [NuoDB Insights](https://www.nuodb.com/product/insights) Webpage.
+For more information about the benefits of using NuoDB Insights please refer to the [NuoDB Insights](https://www.nuodb.com/product/insights) Webpage.

-Before deploying  NuoDB, to enable NuoDB Insights you will need to choose one of the available deployment methods:
-1. LOCAL: Deploy Insights locally on your Kubernetes cluster.
-With this option, all performance data is privately stored and managed locally on your cluster by starting local elasticsearch, logstash, kibana, and grafana components that are utilized by the Insights on-cluster monitoring solution.
-To enable this option:
+When using NuoDB Insights all performance information collected is privately stored and managed locally on your Kubernetes cluster.
+NuoDB Insights uses the ELK stack of tools (Elasticsearch, Logstash, and Kibana).
+Grafana is also utilized by the NuoDB Insights to visually present the performance data.
-   * Apply the `nuodbinsightsserver_crd.yaml` during Operator deployment and `nuodbinsightsserver_cr.yaml` during database deployment.

-2. HOSTED in AWS: This option streams your NuoDB Insights performance data to the NuoDB hosted Insights data portal on the Amazon AWS public cloud.
-To access your secure performance data using this option, you will use a private Subscriber ID that will be provided to you once the Insights collection agent starts.
-**Note:** Before selecting this option, you must agree to our NuoDB Terms of Use and Data Privacy Policy located here:
-[Terms of Use](https://www.nuodb.com/terms-use) and [Privacy Policy](https://www.nuodb.com/privacy-policy).
-If you agree to these terms, following the below instructions to enable HOSTED NuoDB Insights.
-This option can also be enabled at a later time if you choose.
- To enable this option:
-   * Set `insightsEnabled` paramater to `true` in your `nuodb-cr.yaml` file.
-By setting this option, this is your acknowledgement and acceptance of the NuoDB terms of use and data Privacy policy.

 ## Install the NuoDB Operator

-To install the NuoDB Operator into your Kubernetes cluster, follow the steps indicated for the appropriate Kubernetes Distribution you are using.
+To install the NuoDB Operator into your Kubernetes cluster, follow the steps provided below for the appropriate Kubernetes Distribution you are using.

 ### Red Hat OpenShift v4.x